rclone/rclone/docs/content/cache.md

 #### --cache-chunk-clean-interval=DURATION ####

 How often should `cache` perform cleanups of the chunk storage.
 The default value should be ok for most people.
-If you find that `cache` goes over `cache-total-chunk-size` too often then try to lower this value to force it to perform cleanups more often.
+If you find that `cache` goes over `cache-chunk-total-size` too often then try to lower this value to force it to perform cleanups more often.

 **Default**: 1m